FAQ's:

 • Inactive stocks and bonds;

 Funds are deemed unclaimed if there is no activity or contact with the rightful owner for a set period of time, generally 3 to 5 years.
-Before funds are transferred to the State, banks and/or companies must send a letter, by first class mail, to the owner at the last known address on their records.
-If the owner does not respond to the letter, the property is deemed unclaimed and sent to the State Treasurer for safekeeping until the rightful owner comes forward to claim the funds.
+Before funds are transferred to the State Treasurer, banks and/or companies must contact the owner, usually by sending a letter and in some cases by email, to the owner at the last known address in their records.
+If the owner does not respond to the contact from the bank and/or company, the property is deemed unclaimed and sent to the Treasurer for safekeeping until it can be returned to the rightful owner.

 Why is unclaimed property at the State?

-Unclaimed Property is sent to the state annually by various institutions such as banks, credit unions, insurance companies, utilities and businesses in accordance with Connecticut General Statutes section 3-65a.
-The Treasurer is the custodian of this property until the rightful owner comes forward to claim it.
-Unclaimed Property is sent to the State Treasurer to protect your funds, centralize your search efforts in locating property you lost contact with and to prevent a windfall to the company or institution that initially held your funds.
+Unclaimed Property is sent to the state annually by various institutions, called “holders” under the law, such as banks, credit unions, insurance companies, utilities, and businesses in accordance with Connecticut General Statutes section 3-65a.
+The Treasurer is the custodian of this property until it can be returned to the rightful owner.
+Unclaimed Property is sent to the Treasurer to protect your funds, centralize your search efforts in locating property you lost contact with, and to prevent a windfall to the company or institution that initially held your funds.
 The State does not assume ownership of the unclaimed property.

 How can rightful owners prevent money from becoming unclaimed property?